-To join the BCN Society, download an application form.
+To join the BCN Society, please download and return the BCN Society Membership Form.

 If you are a taxpayer, it would be great if you could fill in the gift aid part of the form.